liquity/dev/README.md

 ### Keeping a sorted list of Troves ordered by ICR

-Liquity relies on a particular data structure: a sorted doubly-linked list of Troves that remains ordered by individual collateral ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in LUSD).
+Liquity relies on a particular data structure: a sorted doubly-linked list of Troves that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in LUSD).

 This ordered list is critical for gas-efficient redemption sequences and for the `liquidateTroves` sequence, both of which target Troves in ascending order of ICR.